pymc-devs/pymc-examples/myst_nbs/gaussian_processes/GP-MaunaLoa2.myst.md

 ax.set_ylabel("CO2 (ppm)");
 ```

-The industrial revolution era occured around the years 1760 to 1840.
+The industrial revolution era occurred around the years 1760 to 1840.
 This point is clearly visible in the graph, where CO2 levels rise dramatically after being fairly stationary at around 280 ppm for over a thousand years.

 +++